ceu-lang/ceu/docs/requests.md

 After the `emit PING` and while idle in the `await PONG`, the `par/or` might abort the ongoing request due to awaking from the `await 5s`.
-In this case, the application is no longer interested in the `PONG` answer, given that `str` is out of scope and the `_printf()` will never execute.
+In this case, the application is no longer interested in the `PONG` response, given that `str` is out of scope and the `_printf()` will never execute.
 However, the `emit PING` started the communication and the remote node might do unnecessary work in addition too transfer data that will never be used.